 The chairperson will explain the proceedings at the start of each agenda item.
 Generally, the chairperson will:

-- invite all parties relevant to the application (including you, the permit applicant) to sit with the councillors and council staff
+- invite all parties relevant to the application (including you, the permit applicant) to come forward and make a submission.

 - hear from the objectors sitting at the table and ask questions of you or council planning officers.

 - provide you an additional two minutes to respond to anything raised by objectors in their submissions.

 The committee prepares for the Planning Decisions Committee by reading the officers report.